lucasardo/Critical-Risk-Digitization/Readme.md

 ### UI

-La cartella "UI" contiene gli script che definiscono l'interfaccia dell'applicazione.
-Il framework utilizzato per la UI è Streamlit.
+The “UI” folder contains the scripts that define the application interface.
+The framework used for the UI is Streamlit.